 - Master of Business Administration with a Master of Public Policy (M.B.A./M.P.P.)

-- Master of Arts in International Policy Studies with a Master of Public Policy (M.A./M.P.P.)
+- Master of Arts in Education or International Policy Studies with a Master of Public Policy (M.A./M.P.P.)

 - Master of Science in Management Science and Engineering with a Master of Public Policy (M.S../M.P.P.)

-- Doctor of Philosophy in Economics, Education, Psychology, or Sociology with a Master of Public Policy (Ph.D./M.P.P.)
+- Doctor of Philosophy in Economics, Education, Management Science and Engineering, Psychology, Sociology, or Structural Biology with a Master of Public Policy (Ph.D./M.P.P.)

 - Juris Doctor with a Doctor of Medicine (J.D./M.D.)

 - Master of Public Policy with a Doctor of Medicine (M.P.P./M.D.)

 Specific requirements for the joint degree programs are available from the participating departments and schools and at Registrar's web site.

 Creation of additional Joint Degree Programs that are combinations of J.D./M.A., J.D./M.S., and Ph.D./M.P.P. degrees have been authorized by the Faculty Senate.
 New JDPs from among these combinations may double-count up to 45 units towards residency requirements.
 JDPs from these combinations are proposed by the coordinating programs and schools.
 Once approvals from the chairs of the programs and deans of the relevant schools are obtained, approval on behalf of the Committee on Graduate Studies is granted by the Office of the Vice Provost for Graduate Education, and final approval is granted by the Office of the University Registrar.
 JDPs combining other degree types or programs may be proposed, but require review by the Faculty Senate Committee on Graduate Studies and must be approved by the Faculty Senate.

 Minimum Progress Requirements for Graduate Students